University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 After the MCMC has completed the 50,000 iterations, it will output the final average standard deviation of split frequencies and ask if the run is to be continued.
 Answer "no".

-See the Mr Bayes [manual](https://github.com/NBISweden/MrBayes/blob/develop/doc/manual/Manual_MrBayes_v3.2.pdf) for a more complete explanation of how to decide the answer to this question.
+See the Mr Bayes [manual](https://github.com/NBISweden/MrBayes/blob/develop/doc/manual/Manual_MrBayes_v3.2.pdf) for a more detailed explanation of how to determine the answer to this question.
+I strongly suggest putting your Ctrl+F skills to work (a vital skill in bioinformatics!).

 When you stop the runs, Mr Bayes will output summary data from the analysis.